tecla5/red-editor/Readme.md

 - `Notifications` notify and display notifications
 - `Search` Search for nodes.
 Display and manage search dialog
 - `Subflow` manage and display subflow of nodes
-- `Tray` display and manage tray (notifications bar), similar to windows bottom tray bar
+- `Tray` display and manage tray bar (slide-in modal panel, on top of right side of canvas)
 - `TypeSearch` search for node by type?
 Display and manage search dialog
 - `UserSettings` display and manage user settings pane
 - `Workspaces` display and manage workspaces (dialogs + tabs)